xunhongt/open-projects/Innohack 2022/README.md

-# **Innohack Project 2022 - Enabling IaC in SDC**
+# **Innohack Project 2022 - Enabling IaC in Cloud A/B**

 ## **1. Objectives and Design Considerations**
 ---
 ### **1.1.
 Background**
-Currently, developers are only able to provision their resources through our SDC landing page (GUI).
+Currently, developers are only able to provision their resources through our Cloud A/B landing page (GUI).

 When users request for resources (e.g. VMs, Firewalls) from the Service Catalog in VRA, they are created in the form of Deployments.
 With that, developers can track their deployed resources, and manage these deployed resources using actions.

-However, this implies that developers have to manually request for their own resources through our SDC landing page, and this creates multiple deployments in the process.
+However, this implies that developers have to manually request for their own resources through our Cloud A/B landing page, and this creates multiple deployments in the process.
 Developers will also have to manage their own Day-2 actions for each of their deployments.

-    E.g. if a Developer wants to create a Cluster of VMs on SDC, and they want to test in Cloud B first:
+    E.g. if a Developer wants to create a Cluster of VMs on Cloud A/B, and they want to test in Cloud B first:

-    He/she will request for the following resources from SDC Landing Page:
+    He/she will request for the following resources from Cloud A/B Landing Page:
       1. 2x Windows 2019 VMs
         - Will require 2 VMs to form my Application Cluster
       2. Security Group (SG) - Create